countvajhula/seq/README.rst

 seq
 ===
-A sequence library for Racket.
+A generic sequence library for Racket exhibiting functional and lazy semantics.

 "License":
 ==========